Asymptotic condition numbers for linear ordinary differential equations

 \begin{proposition} For $i\in\{1,\ldots ,p\}$ and $l\in\{0,\ldots ,m_{i}-1\}$, we have

-\end{proposition} In other words, with reference to the previous Figure \ref{matrixN}, the proposition says that the kernel of $P_{il}$ is constituted by the vectors $u\in\mathbb{C}^n$ with zero component along all the generalized eigenvectors $v^{(i,j,k)}$ whose third index $k$ (in the three-index notation) is an index column of elements in the intersection of $l$-th diagonal with mini-blocks. \begin{proof} For $u\in\mathbb{C}^n$, we have
+\end{proposition} \begin{remark} With reference to the previous Figure \ref{matrixN} and \ref{Pil==}, Proposition \ref{eleven} states that the kernel of $P_{il}$ is constituted by the vectors $u\in\mathbb{C}^n$ with zero component $\alpha_{ijk}(u)$ along all the generalized eigenvectors $v^{(i,j,k)}$ such that, in the three-index notation, $(i,j,k)$ is an index column of elements in the intersection of the $l$-th diagonal of $N^{(i,l)}$ with mini-blocks. \end{remark} \begin{proof} For $u\in\mathbb{C}^n$, by Proposition \ref{lastexample} we have